 Utilizing Metal Chelating Flavonols as Metal Ion Filter and Hydroxyl Detector in Aqueous System

 Flavonols are the group of compounds with conjugated structure having at least one hydroxyl and one keto group on adjacent C on ring C of flavone within planner structure.
 This particular arrangement provides flavonols with excellent radical scavenging potencies metal chelating properties and DNA intercalating ability at the same time.
 Apart from determining the pharmaceutical benefits of flavonols, they can be explored for brilliant environmental applications such as ROS detectors and water purifiers.
 In the current study, we are exploring the typical pharmaceutical benefits for engineering selective electrochemical ROS detector and metal trapping filters for water purification.
-Three flavonols (Fl); morin (mo), quercetin (quer) and primuletin (prim) were subjected to metal complexation (M-Fl) followed by RSA and DNA binding analysis of bare flavonol and their metal complex.
-The radical scavenging activity (RSA) was studied for DPPH• (1,1-diphenyl-2-picryhydrazyl), TEMPO• (tetramethyl-pipyridinyl), hydroxyl (OH•) and superoxide (O2 •-) radicals in terms of IC50 values (the antioxidant quantity for 50% radicals capture) at 310 K and pH-7.4.
-The ΔEHOMO and ionization potential (IP) values were used for computation of RSA which were in agreement with experimental IC50 trend.
-The computed bond dissociation energy predicted that all three ways of bond dissociation; hydrogen atom transfer (HAT), sequential proton loss electron transfer (SPLET) & single electron transfer followed by proton transfer (SET-PT) are equally probable in case of mo, quer and their complexes while HAT was dominant mechanism for prim and its complexes.
-The data revealed that each M-Fl exhibited lower IC50 value than respective Fl clearly indicating that metal complexation has increased the antioxidant potential of the flavonols.
+Three Hydroxy flavones (HF); 2’PHF, 3’PHF and 5HF were subjected to metal complexation M-HF) with Mn and Ni followed by RSA and DNA binding analysis of bare flavonol (HFs) and their metal complexes (M-HFs).
+The antioxidant potencies of M-HF, Ni-HF and MnHF were described in terms of RSA (radical scavenging activity) against 1,1-diphenyl-2-picryhydrazyl radicals (DPPH• ), hydroxyl radicals (OH• ), tetramethyl-pipyridinyl radicals (TEMPO• ) and superoxide radicals (O2 •- ).
+The quantity required to scavenge the 50% of radicals IC50 were estimated form RSa vs concentration plots in physiological conditions.
+The computed ionization potential (IP) and ΔEHOMO were complementary with IC50 trend.
+The comparative investigations indicated M-HF to be stronger scavenger then corresponding HF.
 So, metal complex were also used for OH• sensor fabrication.
-The flavonols (Fls) and their metal complexes (M-Fls) E – – 2) to fabricate (M-)Fl-APTES-FTO electrode leading to stable sensor formation.
-This sensor responded to nanomolar concentrations of ROS through decrease in peak current.
-The successive addition of OH• at nano-molar level caused a decrease in anodic square wave signal in a concentration dependent manner leading to OH• detection at very low concentrations.
-Significant current decay was induced by OH• as compare to higher concentration of any other ROS suggesting that Fl/M-Fl-APTES-FTO is reasonably sensitive as well as selective towards OH•.
+The flavonols (HF) and their metal complexes (M-HF) were deposited over APTESFTO (3-aminopropyl triethoxy saline ̶fluorine doped TiO2) to fabricate (M-)HF-APTES-FTO electrode leading to stable sensor formation.
+This sensor responded to nano-molar concentrations of ROS through decrease in peak current.
+The anodic wave signal decayed upon incremental addition of OH• at a concentration as low as 5nM leading to good sensitivity towards OH• detection.
+The OH• brought significant curret decay when compared with higher concentrations of other ROS suggesting reasonable sensitivity and selectivity of HF/M-HF-APTES-FTO for OH•.

 Radical Scavenger, Hydroxyl Radical Detection, Metal ion removal, DNA intercalator.